exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 !!! warning
     It is important that pause between configuration appearing and configuration applying is big enough.
-It should be defined in accordance with necessary number of confirmations for the last LECT.
+It should be defined in accordance with necessary number of confirmations for the latest LECT.

 ### Transitional transaction